How To Cure IBS In One Day (9 most effective strategies)

 - Choose whole flour instead of refined flour.

-The best practice tips for eating with IBS
+Best practice tips for eating with IBS:

 - Try to eat as slowly as you can.

-Basically, there are two types of medications:
+There are two types of medications:

 - Abdominal pain attack

-- Diarrhea predominant IBS attack
+- Diarrhea-predominant IBS attack

-- Constipation predominant IBS attack
+- Constipation-predominant IBS attack